0reldev/nantes-java-0320-pjt3-synergiefamily/README.md

 ###### Diplomas, audiences and values

 `Diploma` and `Value` are both entities having a many-to-many connexion with the `activityLeader` entity.
-A finite list of diplomas and values are present in the database, and the activity leader can select one or more element from the list.
+A finite list of diplomas and values are present in the database, and the activity leader can select one or more elements from the list.

 ![screen capture](https://github.com/0reldev/synergie-family/blob/dev/sc/screen-capture-11.png)